Python’s __new__() Method: Anto Controlling Object Instantiation

 We can define custom instantiation logic to enforce limits on the number of instances of a class, create singleton classes, or create completely new subclasses based on existing ones.
 The flexibility provided by the __new__() method allows us to create more flexible and customizable code.

-We can also define new attributes and methods specific to the subclass.
-Custom initialization logic: The __new__() method can be used to implement custom initialization logic that is not possible using the __init__() method.
+• Custom Initialization Logic: The __new__() method can be used to implement custom initialization logic that is not possible using the __init__() method.

 These classes are useful in situations where we need to ensure that there is only one instance of a class, such as for a configuration or logging object.
 The __new__() method can be used to create singleton classes by enforcing that only a single instance of the class is ever created.